Estimating Economic Models with Testable Assumptions: Theory and Applications: Application to Treatment Effects

-True identified value of ${LATE}^{ID}_{\tilde{A}}(F)$ is $1.7385$.
-Simulation results are given in table \ref{table: simulation for LATE inference}.
-Coverage probability are calculated from $m=1000$ replications, and I compare the coverage probability under different sample size $n$ in each replication and the choice of trimming constant $b$.
-The known tail results corresponds to impose the tail set constraints $\mathcal{Y}^{ut}_1=\mathcal{Y}^{lt}_1=\emptyset$, $\mathcal{Y}^{ut}_0=[M_u,\infty)$, and $\mathcal{Y}^{lt}_0=(-\infty,M_l]$ as in the simulation design.
-A successful coverage is counted when the confidence interval (\ref{eq: LATE appli, confi interval for LATE}) covers the true identified value.
-In the conservative results, I treat the sign of the tail set as unknown, and take the union of confidence intervals under all $16$ possible tail conditions.
+The true identified value of ${LATE}^{ID}_{\tilde{A}}(F)$ is $1.7385$.
+Simulation results are given in Table \ref{table: simulation for inference}.
+Coverage probability are calculated from $1000$ replications, and I compare the coverage probability under different sample size $n$ in each replication and the choice of trimming constant $b$.
+The row of `known tail' in Table \ref{table: simulation for inference} corresponds to the constraints $\mathcal{Y}^{ut}_1=\mathcal{Y}^{lt}_1=\varnothing$, $\mathcal{Y}^{ut}_0=[M_u,\infty)$, and $\mathcal{Y}^{lt}_0=(-\infty,M_l]$ as in the simulation design.
+The row of `Conservative' in Table \ref{table: simulation for inference} corresponds to the case that the tail set is unknown, and I take the union of confidence intervals under all $16$ possible tail conditions.

-The simulation result shows that if we can correctly impose the tail condition as in the known tail case, inference on the true $LATE$ value based on (\ref{eq: LATE appli, confi interval for LATE}) is asymptotically exact but can be sensitive to the choice of trimming sequence $b_n$.
-If we want to be agnostic about the true tail condition, the union method is conservative but it does not cover the true parameter with probability 1.
+The simulation result shows that if we can correctly impose the tail condition as in the known tail case, inference on the true LATE value based on (\ref{eq: appli, confi interval for LATE}) is asymptotically exact but can be sensitive to the choice of trimming sequence $b_n$.
+If we want to be agnostic about the true tail condition, the union method is conservative.